jenniferd8336/github-tutorial/README.md

 ---
 ## Initial Setup
 Before a user starts using their IDE, they must set up by linking it to github.
-Go to the following link, to go through the procedure. m https://github.com/hstatsep/ide50
+Go to the following link, to go through the procedure. https://github.com/hstatsep/ide50